 - What is your “ideal” customer persona?
 You can use this template to help you create one.

 - Who is most valuable for your company?
 Segment customers by Plan, Lifetime Value, and Annual Contract Value.

 - Ask your users questions about their roles and goals.
 A micro survey on the welcome screen is an easy way for users to segment themselves:

 - Your user analytics tool (e.g. Userpilot) is key to automatically building the right user segments and capturing the users who meet your chosen criteria:

-Do cohort analysis for each segment
+Perform cohort analysis for each segment

 Cohort analysis measures specific behaviors within a user segment.
-In SaaS, the measured behavior tends to be churn and so a cohort analysis will reveal when users within a particular segment (or “cohort”) stop using your product.
+In SaaS, the measured customer behavior often tends to be churn and so a cohort analysis will reveal when users within a particular segment (or “cohort”) stop using your product.
 This type of cohort analysis is also known as customer churn analysis.

 An effective cohort analysis will help you answer the following questions:

 - What is the lifespan of users within my product, and at what point do most churn?